tir38/android-test-only-module-failure/README.md

 8. You can now run your app `./gradlew app:installDebug`
 9. You can also run the auto-created instrumentation test in `app` module and see test pass `./gradlew app:connectedDebugAndroidTest`

+*Congratulations, you have a running/working app with a library dependency and passing tests!!!*

-### Now things get fun, we are going to create a test-only module:
+### Now things get fun.
+We are going to create a test-only module:
 10. Back in Android Studio's project structure dialog, create a new "android library" module.
 Call it `app_tests`
 11. Change the plugin type in `app_tests/build.gradle` and link to `app` module by adding these lines in the correct block. **The key is that because of some specific test we want to add, this module needs to depend directly on `app` and `mylibrary`** [here](https://github.com/tir38/android-test-only-module-failure/blob/master/app_tests/build.gradle)